-purchasing Class B Certificateholders will have the right to surrender the Policy for cancellation (thereby releasing the Policy Provider from its obligations under the Policy), to pay to the Policy Provider all outstanding Policy Provider Amounts (other than certain specified amounts) and to pay to the Primary Liquidity Provider all outstanding Liquidity Obligations, and upon such surrender and payments the Primary Liquidity Facility will be terminated.
-After any such surrender and payments, the Class G Certificates will no longer be entitled to the benefits of the Policy or the Primary Liquidity Facility. • Whether or not the Class B Certificateholders have purchased or elected to purchase the Class G Certificates, the Policy Provider will have the right to purchase all of the Class G Certificates if it is the Controlling Party and no Policy Provider Default is continuing and 120 days have elapsed since the occurrence of any of certain specified default or bankruptcy events involving Continental, and such event is continuing, unless the Policy has been surrendered as described in the preceding item or the Class G Certificateholders elect to surrender the Policy for cancellation and to pay to the Policy Provider all outstanding Policy Provider Amounts (other than certain specified amounts) and to pay to the Primary Liquidity Provider all outstanding Liquidity Obligations.
+The Class B Certificateholders will have the right to purchase all of the Class G Certificates.
+Following any such purchase, the purchasing Class B Certificateholders will have the right to surrender the Policy for cancellation (thereby releasing the Policy Provider from its obligations under the Policy), to pay to the Policy Provider all outstanding Policy Provider Amounts (other than certain specified amounts) and to pay to the Primary Liquidity Provider all outstanding Liquidity Obligations, and upon such surrender and payments the Primary Liquidity Facility will be terminated.
+After any such surrender and payments, the Class G Certificates will no longer be entitled to the benefits of the Policy or the Primary Liquidity Facility.

+• Whether or not the Class B Certificateholders have purchased or elected to purchase the Class G Certificates, the Policy Provider will have the right to purchase all of the Class G Certificates if it is the Controlling Party and no Policy Provider Default is continuing and 120 days have elapsed since the occurrence of any of certain specified default or bankruptcy events involving Continental, and such event is continuing, unless the Policy has been surrendered as described in the preceding item or the Class G Certificateholders elect to surrender the Policy for cancellation and to pay to the Policy Provider all outstanding Policy Provider Amounts (other than certain specified amounts) and to pay to the Primary Liquidity Provider all outstanding Liquidity Obligations.
 The Class G Certificateholders electing to surrender the Policy and make such payments may do so only upon the purchase of all Class G Certificates (if any) of any Class G Certificateholders that do not elect to surrender the Policy and make such payments.
 After any such surrender and payments, the Class G Certificates will no longer be entitled to the benefits of the Policy or the Primary Liquidity Facility.

 The purchase price in either case described above will be the outstanding balance of the Class G Certificates plus accrued and unpaid interest, without premium, but including any other amounts then due and payable in respect of the Class G Certificates.

-Liquidity Facilities For the Class G Certificates Under the Primary Liquidity Facility for the Class G Trust, the Primary Liquidity Provider will, if necessary, make advances in an aggregate amount, together with amounts payable by the Above-Cap Liquidity Provider under the Above-Cap Liquidity Facility, expected to provide an amount sufficient to pay interest on the Class G Certificates on up to eight successive quarterly Regular Distribution Dates at the applicable interest rate for the Class G Certificates.
+Liquidity Facilities for the Class G Certificates

+Under the Primary Liquidity Facility for the Class G Trust, the Primary Liquidity Provider will, if necessary, make advances in an aggregate amount, together with amounts payable by the Above-Cap Liquidity Provider under the Above-Cap Liquidity Facility, expected to provide an amount sufficient to pay interest on the Class G Certificates on up to eight successive quarterly Regular Distribution Dates at the applicable interest rate for the Class G Certificates.
 Drawings under the Primary Liquidity Facility and payments under the Above-Cap Liquidity Facility cannot be used to pay any other amount in respect of the Class G Certificates or any amount in respect of the Class B Certificates.
 Payments under the Liquidity Facilities are not subject to the subordination provisions applicable to the Certificates.

-Upon each drawing under the Primary Liquidity Facility to pay interest on the Class G Certificates, the Subordination Agent will be obligated thereafter to reimburse the Primary Liquidity Provider for remedies under the Indenture) during the 24-month period (after giving effect to the application of funds received from the Policy Provider in connection with a disposition of the Series G Equipment Note or any Collateral and from the Primary Liquidity Facility, the Cash Collateral Account, the Above-Cap Account or, in certain cases, the Policy Provider), and
+Upon each drawing under the Primary Liquidity Facility to pay interest on the Class G Certificates, the Subordination Agent will be obligated thereafter to reimburse the Primary Liquidity Provider for the amount of such drawing with any funds subsequently received from Continental, the sale of the Equipment Notes or the Collateral, or otherwise.
+Such reimbursement obligation and all interest, fees and other amounts owing to the Primary Liquidity Provider under the Primary Liquidity Facility and certain other agreements will rank senior to the Certificates in right of payment.